 If the industrial partner withdraws, we must be notified via email@example.com.

-Please note, the same expectations apply to replacement industrial partners as to an original industrial partner, and they must contribute in the manner described in these ICASE grant additional conditions.
+Please note, the same expectations apply to replacement industrial partners as to an original industrial partner, and they must contribute in the manner described in these ICASE GACs.

-Applicants must not be charged a fee to apply for our ICASE studentships.
-In line with TGC 4.7, costs associated with recruitment, such as advertising and open days, may be charged to the grant.
+You must not be charged a fee to apply for our ICASE studentships.
+In line with TGC 4.7 and 4.9, costs associated with recruitment, such as advertising and open days, may be charged to the grant.

 GAC 2: visits to the industrial partner

-Students can spend longer periods with the industrial partner, subject to your minimum attendance requirements for students to remain registered for the higher degree as well as any conditions associated with the doctoral qualification.
+Students can spend longer periods on placements, subject to your minimum attendance requirements for students to remain registered for the higher degree as well as any conditions associated with the doctoral qualification.

 Placements may be at partner premises outside the UK, providing a risk assessment is completed, the student’s expenses are covered, government travel guidelines are followed, and the student remains in contact with their host university.